Tanah Lot Temple at Sunset

 About Tanah Lot Temple

-Tanah Lot stands as one of Bali's most spectacular and sacred temples, dramatically perched on a rocky outcrop just off the southwestern coast.
-This ancient Hindu shrine is not just a temple but a cultural icon that has captivated visitors for centuries with its breathtaking beauty and spiritual significance.
+Tanah Lot stands as one of Bali's most spectacular and sacred temples, magically perched on a rocky outcrop just off the southwestern coast.
+This ancient Hindu shrine is not just a temple used by prayers, but also a cultural icon that has captivated visitors for centuries across nations.

-Built in the 16th century by the revered Javanese priest Dang Hyang Nirartha, Tanah Lot Temple is dedicated to the guardian spirits of the sea.
+It is believed to be built by the revered Javanese priest Dang Hyang Nirartha in the 16th century, Tanah Lot Temple is dedicated to the guardian spirits of the sea.
 According to local legend, venomous sea snakes guard the temple's base, protecting it from evil spirits and intruders.
-The temple becomes completely surrounded by water during high tide, creating an otherworldly atmosphere that feels almost mystical.
+The temple becomes completely surrounded by water during high tide, creating an otherworldly atmosphere that feels almost unreal.

 The name "Tanah Lot" literally translates to "Land in the Sea" in Balinese, perfectly describing its unique position.
-As one of seven sea temples (Pura Segara) forming a chain along Bali's coast, each temple is positioned to be visible from the next, creating a spiritual network that protects the island from evil spirits.
+As one of seven sea temples of Bali, Tanah Lot plays a pivotal role to create spiritual network that protects the island from evil spirits.

 What to Experience